Membership in the Higher Education Data Sharing Consortium (HEDS)

 HEDS creates interactive data files that allow you to easily form custom institutional comparisons.
 Some of these files, such as IPEDS key indicators or the baccalaureate origins of PhDs, include the entire universe of higher education institutions.
 Other interactive files, including starting faculty salaries, overall faculty compensation, and tuition discounting, include data from HEDS institutions that have opted to share that information.
 There is no charge for these files.

-HEDS recognizes the financial realities of many small colleges and universities.
-We are committed to keeping institutional costs in mind and strive to keep our services affordable.
-Annual membership dues for HEDS are $3,100.
-Dues have not increased in five years.
-The price of our surveys for non-members is $1,800.
+At HEDS we recognize the financial realities that many colleges and universities face, and we strive to make our services affordable.
+The annual membership fee for HEDS is $3,100.
+This fee has not increased in six years.
+The price of our surveys for non-members is $1,900.
 HEDS members pay $500.
 The price of surveys for HEDS members has not changed in ten years.
-HEDS institutions also receive a 20% discount on all Center of Inquiry assessment, evaluation, faculty development, and curricular revision programs and services.
+Phone consultations are free.
+Site visits of five days or less are a flat fee of $2,000 plus expenses for HEDS members.